recto/udacity_frontend/P4_Classic_Arcade_Game_Clone/README.md

 * js/engine.js - Application engine.
 No change from the original.
 * index.html - Frogger game top page html.
 No change from the original.

+## Staring Application
+To start the application follow the below steps:
+* Start your browser. (preferably chrome)
+* Open index.html
+* Once the application is started, move the player with arrow keys.

 ## Short Summary
 Enemy/Player are implemented in js/app.js.